yenthusiastic/arp_b/documentation/API_DB_structure.md

     - etc.

 #### 1.4.
 Response JSON format
-- The API endpoints should return a JSON body corresponding to the header status code above as follows:
+- The API endpoints should return a status code in the header and a JSON in the body corresponding to the header status code as follows:
 ```json
 {
     "HttpStatusCode": 200,